The stock quote gives plenty of insight into the company. Understand how to read stocks in order to make better purchase decisions.

 Price-Earnings Ratio (P/E)

-Is the ratio for valuing a company and measures its current share price relative to its per-share earnings.
+The P/E ratio is an important part of how to read financial statements for stocks.
+It is the ratio for valuing a company and measures its current share price relative to its per-share earnings.

 Is used to measure the volatility of a stock as compared to the market as a whole.
 A beta of 1 means the stock moves up or down more quickly than the market overall; a beta between 0 and 1 means the stock doesn’t move as much as the market, and a negative beta means the stock moves in the opposite direction of the market.

-Find a website that gives you the type of information you are looking for when you get stock quotes.
+Once you know how to read stock stats, find a website that gives you the type of information you are looking for when you get stock quotes.
 In addition to all of the information above, the Quotes Page at Wall Street Survivor also shows you the Zack’s Average Broker Ratings, which rate stocks on a Strong Buy to Hold to Strong Sell; it includes the Motley Fool’s one to five start rating; and it includes a quick technical analysis rating of the stock.